Differdange Castle: History

 The first lord of Differdange Castle was Wilhelm, brother of the Lord of Soleuvre, who is mentioned in documents from 1310 when he owned a fortified castle.
 However, the lords of Differdange lasted only until the death of Wilhelm's grandson around the year 1400.
-When Soleuvre Castle burnt down in 1552, the owner Anna von Insenburg decided not to repair it but to build a Renaissance-style residential castle in Differdange serving both Soleuvre and Differdange.
+When Soleuvre Castle burnt down 28 May 1552, the owner Anna von Insenburg decided not to repair it but to build a Renaissance-style residential castle in Differdange serving both Soleuvre and Differdange.

+In 1794, while the French Revolutionary Wars were raging in Europe, Luxembourg was under siege.
+Differdange was situated between the House of Habsburg in Luxembourg City, and the French invaders of Longwy.
+Differdange "consequently morphed into a target of the bellicose French troops on more than one tragic occasion.
+The local abbey and the castle [of Differdange] became the scene of many violent altercations because they were perceived as symbols of the feudal system."

-At the beginning of the 20th century, the castle came into the hands of the local steel industry ARBED who used it as a hotel and a restaurant for its staff until it became a Miami University campus in 1997.
+At the beginning of the 20th century, the castle came into the hands of the local steel industry ARBED who used it as a hotel and a restaurant for its staff until it became the Miami University Dolibois European Center in 1997.
+The center is named in honour of former American ambassador to Luxembourg, John E. Dolibois.

 Architecture

 Differdange Castle is probably the earliest example in Luxembourg of a château built entirely in the Renaissance style.
-It was intended as a residence and a fortification with a moat and draw-bridge (now both removed) as well as loop-holes.
+It was intended as a residence and a fortification with a moat and drawbridge (now both removed) as well as loopholes.
 It is constructed fully in accordance with the principles of Renaissance architecture, especially the use of the square both for the courtyard (15 by 15 metres) and the outer walls of the three buildings (30 by 30 metres) which surround it.
 The rectangular cross-framed windows are typical of the period.
-The octagonal towers which are slightly higher than the central building provide balance between the horizontal and vertical dimensions.
+The octagonal towers are slightly higher than the central building.

-The castle today

-Since 1997, the castle has been let to Miami University for use as its Miami University Dolibois European Center, a European teaching centre providing students with "a living history for their European experience".
-The center is named in honour of former American ambassador to Luxembourg, John E. Dolibois.